troykinsella/ansible-concourse/README.md

 * `concourse_service_enabled`: Optional.
 Default: "yes".
 Manage a `systemd` service for a Concourse `web` and/or `worker` instance.
 * `concourse_service_start`: Optional.
 Default: "yes".
 Start the `systemd` service(s) for Concourse `web` and/or `worker`.
 * `concourse_log_level`: Optional.
 The minimum level of logs to see. [debug|info|error|fatal]
+* `concourse_env_file`: Optional.
+A file containing environment variables which is fed into the `EnvironmentFile` attribute of the
+  `systemd` service unit file.
+This is useful for configuration managed outside of the playbook.
+If the configuration should be managed by the playbook, `concourse_web_env` and/or `concourse_worker_env` is the better choice.

 ### Web Variables